Government of the Soviet Union: Administrator of Affairs

 The Administrator of Affairs was tasked with co-signing decrees and resolutions made by government with the government chairman.
 The government apparatus prepared items of policy, which the officeholder would check systematically against decrees of the party-government.
 This function consisted of several departments and other structural units.
 In addition the Administrator of Affairs headed the government apparatus and was a member of the government's Presidium.

 Presidium

-The Presidium of the Council of Ministers consisted of the Chairman, First Deputy Chairmen, and the Deputy Chairman.It is important to note that the Presidium of the Council of Ministers is different than the Presidium of the Supreme Soviet.
+The Presidium of the Council of Ministers consisted of the chairman, First Deputy Chairmen, and the deputy chairman.
+It is important to note that the Presidium of the Council of Ministers is different than the Presidium of the Supreme Soviet.

-Organisation
+Organization

 Committees

 USSR state committees were different from the ministries in that a state committee was primarily responsible for several parts of government as opposed to the one specific topic for which a ministry was solely responsible.
 Therefore, many state committees had jurisdiction over certain common activities performed by ministries such as research and development, standardisation, planning, building construction, state security, publishing, archiving and so on.
 The distinction between a ministry and a state committee could be obscure as for the case of the Committee for State Security (KGB).